atlarge-research/serverless-tracing-overhead/e1-request-based-experiment/README.md

 ## Experiments

-### Running Individual Experiment
+### Setup and Configuration

 1. Run `make telemetry`.
 This sets up the telemetry applications
 2. Setup the postgres: `make postgres`
-3. Run the experiment
+3. Start the applications: `make app-all`

+### Running Individual Throughput Experiment

+1. Start the python applications: `make python-all`
-   1. Throughput Python OpenTelemetry experiment: `make throughput-python`
+1. Python OpenTelemetry experiment: `make throughput-python`
-   2. Request Duration Python OpenTelemetry experiment: `make python-otel`

 ### Running Throughput Experiment

-1. Run `make all`
-2. Run `make throughput`
+1. Run `make throughput`

 ### Running Request Duration Experiment

 The Requests Issued per Second can be configured in the JSON configuration file located at `request-duration/tests/test-config.json`.
 The file contains the parameter values for each framework and endpoint

-1. Run `make all`
-2. Run `make te-all` in the `benchmarker/docker` folder
+1. Run `make run` in the `request-duration` folder